chrishead22/LaptopPrices/README.md

 - Checking how many laptops actually have secondary data and very few have secondary storage so I will be removing this and the SecondaryStorageType feature as well.

 Inspecting the cleaned data, there are no missing values or garbage characters that need addressing.
-There were no unforseen issues preprocessing this data set.
-The goal of this data cleaning was to remove as many unnecessary features to help streamline the future models.
+There were no unforseen issues during preprocessing of this data set.
+There were no NANs or null values or any kind of garbage characters.
+The goal of this data cleaning was to remove as many unnecessary features to help streamline the models.

 <u>EDA:</u>